Battle of Oriskany: Sortie from Fort Stanwix

 Herkimer's messengers reached the fort at around 11 a.m., and Colonel Gansevoort organized the requested sortie.
-Lieutenant Colonel Marinus Willett led 250 men from the fort and raided the nearly deserted enemy camps to the south, driving away the few British and Indians left in them (including women) and taking four prisoners along the way.
-They collected blankets and other personal possessions from the Indian camps, and they also raided John Johnson's camp, taking his letters and other writings.
+Lieutenant Colonel Marinus Willett led 250 men from the fort and raided the nearly deserted enemy camps to the south, driving away the few people left in them (including women) and taking four prisoners along the way.
+They collected blankets and other personal possessions from the indigenous camps, and they also raided John Johnson's camp, taking his letters and other writings.

-One of the Indians guarding the camps ran to the battlefield to alert fellow warriors that their camps were being raided.
+One of the warriors guarding the camps ran to the battlefield to alert fellow warriors that their camps were being raided.
 They disengaged with cries of "Oonah, oonah!", the Seneca signal to retire, and headed for the camps to protect their women and possessions.
 This forced the smaller number of German and Loyalist combatants to also withdraw.

 Aftermath

 Patriots

-Herkimer was seriously wounded and many of his captains were killed, and the battered remnant retreated to Fort Dayton.
+Herkimer was seriously wounded and many of his officers were killed, and the battered remnant retreated to Fort Dayton.
 His men carried him from the battlefield and his leg was amputated, but the operation went poorly and he died on August 16.
-The Indians retrieved most of their dead by the following day, but many dead and wounded Patriots were left on the field.
+The indigenous warriors retrieved most of their dead by the following day, but many dead and wounded Patriots were left on the field.
 Benedict Arnold's relief column marched through several weeks later, and the men were moved by the stench and grisly scene.

 General Philip Schuyler learned of the retreat from Oriskany and immediately organized additional relief to be sent to the area.
-Arnold's relief column arrived at Fort Stanwix on August 21, and he sent messengers into the British camp who convinced the British and Indian besiegers that his force was much larger than it actually was.
+Arnold's relief column arrived at Fort Stanwix on August 21, and he sent messengers into the British camp who convinced the British and indigenous besiegers that his force was much larger than it actually was.
 They abandoned their siege and withdrew.

 Loyalists

-Butler was promoted to the rank of Lieutenant Colonel for his role in the battle, and he was authorized to raise a regiment that became known as Butler's Rangers.
-After the siege was lifted, some Loyalists returned to Quebec while others joined Burgoyne's campaign on the Hudson, including numerous warriors from various tribes.
+In September 1777, Butler, a British Indian Department official, was authorized to raise a Loyalist military unit which became known as Butler's Rangers.
+Indian Department rangers who had fought at Oriskany formed the core of this regiment.
+After the siege was lifted, many of the Loyalist soldiers returned to Fort Niagara or Montreal, while others joined Burgoyne's campaign on the Hudson, including numerous warriors from various tribes.